ILA Professional Staff

 Valérie is the mother of two children.
 She loves crafts and enjoys cooking different dishes form diverse countries.

-Carine Saad, Assistant Teacher La Crèche Program
+Carine Saad, Teacher La Crèche Program

-Mathieu Peulmeule, Assistant Teacher La Crèche
+Mathieu Peulmeule, Teacher La Crèche

 I arrived quite recently in Oregon, accompanying my wife, a teacher for grades 3,4, and 5.
 Before this, I lived in the north of France where I sometimes worked as a driving instructor and as an activities counselor during school vacation.
 A stay-at-home dad in my everyday life, I truly enjoy caring for my own young son.
 Assisting in Victor’s classroom at the beginning of the school year showed me how very much I also love to take care of other little “cheris!”
 To play, draw, paint, experiment with new activities, and to watch them grow is a great pleasure every day!